Raising Backyard Chickens

 By the time they were eight weeks old they outgrew the plastic tote and we moved them into their new permanent home, in our fenced in backyard.

 I wish you could see the chicken shirt I’m wearing!
-It’s similar to this one here.
+Check out these cool chicken shirts here.

 Backyard Chickens